Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Discussion

 \section{Discussion}

 In this work we introduced a multimodal diffusion model that jointly synthesizes the gate sequence and continuous parameters of a quantum circuit.
 To do so, we leverage two independent diffusion processes, one for the discrete mode and one for the continuous mode.
 This separation lets each mode be sampled and potentially improved in isolation.
 For example, we envision that masked diffusion and autoregressive decoding could further improve the discrete mode prediction.
+The use of diffusion models for quantum circuit synthesis, first introduced in Ref.~\cite{furrutter2024quantum}, opens the door to efficient unitary synthesis.
+The present work builds on that foundation by enhancing the model architecture and extending it to support continuous gates.
+Compared to state-of-the-art compilers, our method generates shorter circuits with significantly lower runtimes, though this comes at the cost of reduced compilation accuracy.
+However, such a disadvantage only holds in a regime of synthesizing larger-scale circuits and in the context of fault-tolerant quantum computing.
+When considering typical noise regimes of NISQ devices, the ability of genQC2 to compile shorter circuits leads to much larger compilation accuracies (see \cref{fig:noisy_simulation}).

+Most importantly, the method aims at performing \emph{exact} compilation, as opposed to approximate compilation done by existing methods.
+Rather than stacking blocks of parametrized gates and optimizing these, the model creates more natural structures, highlighted for instance by the finding of the textbook compilation of the quantum Fourier transform (see \cref{sec:discovery}).
+Such ability, combined with other methods such as gadget mining~\cite{trenkwalder2023automated, kundu2024easy,olle2025scaling} or the proposed gate-pair encodings (\cref{sec:gpe}) can be leveraged to discovery new compilation heuristics and generally to better quantum circuit synthesis.

-From an application perspective, although we focused on unitary compilation, the same pipeline can be adapted to tasks such as state preparation, eigensolvers, error-correction decoding, or circuit design for photonic and measurement-based platforms.
+From an application perspective, although we focused on unitary synthesis, the same pipeline can be adapted to tasks such as state preparation, eigensolvers, error-correction decoding, or circuit design for photonic and measurement-based platforms.
+In particular, a promising direction is to fine-tune the current model for any of these tasks.
+By applying contrastive learning with task-specific loss functions, such as those used in VQE, one can adapt the model to generate circuits either for new prompts or tailored to the general unitary distribution of the problem at hand.
+Notably, as the condition is arbitrary, the method can also be applied to non-unitary matrices, enabling the compilation of more advanced quantum algorithms.